runtimeverification/evm-semantics/README.md

 -   [evm.md](evm.md): Top level EVM semantics file (including local execution and network dynamics).
 -   [data.md](data.md): Specifies the basic data of EVM execution, including the 256 bit words and some datastructures over them.
 -   [proofs/README.md](proofs/README.md): Specifies proofs we have performed on ERC20 tokens.
+-   [issues.md](issues.md): Some comments about things which could be different about EVM.

 We are continuously testing our implementation against the [Ethereum Test Set](https://github.com/ethereum/tests).
 The above marker only checks for a subset of the tests (those in [our codeship list](tests/passing.expected)), though many more of the tests than those listed there are passing.